-I believe this is a walled website it gives useful
+I believe this is a walled website if alves useful

-information labeled with a Author and
+laveled with a

-copyrite and last up dated.
+last up dated.

 Discussion

 This is a common evaluative statement made by students: if a Web site has information they can use and looks legitimate, it must be good.
 Teachers and teacher-librarians should help students to think deeply about credibility, validity, and the potential bias of sources.
 If you are researching the topic of "ancient China," is a consistently updated site necessary?
 Does the presence of a name to indicate an author make a site instantly credible?
 Why or why not?